 You receive NL-Alert on your mobile phone.
-NL-Alert can also be seen on a growing number of digital advertising displays and digital departure signs at train, bus, tram and metro stops.
+NL-Alert can also be seen on a growing number of digital advertising displays and digital signage at train, bus, tram and metro stops.

 NL-Alert on your mobile

-In case of a disaster nearby, you receive NL-Alert on your mobile phone.
+You receive NL-Alert on your mobile phone.
 You don't have to do anything for that.
 When you receive NL-Alert, your mobile will emit a loud and penetrating alarm sound.
-Read the message immediately, take action and help others.
-The NL-Alert text is in Dutch.
-Sometimes a line in English is included.

 On your mobile phone, NL-Alert is based on cell broadcast technology.
 This technology also works if the network is overloaded.
 NL-Alert is free and anonymous: you don’t have to sign up and your telephone number remains unknown.

 NL-Alert on digital signage and advertising displays

 NL-Alert can be seen on a growing number of digital signage at train, bus, tram and metro stops.
 You will also see NL-Alert on more and more digital advertising displays.
 As soon as NL-Alert is sent, the government sends the message to the digital departure signs and digital advertising displays.